Dwinejr/Syscontrol/wp-content/plugins/wp-google-maps/readme.txt

 == Frequently Asked Questions ==

 = How do I get WP Google Maps Pro? =

-Simply visit http://www.wpgmaps.com and purchase the WP Google Maps Professional Edition for $19.99 once off.
+Simply visit http://www.wpgmaps.com and purchase the WP Google Maps Professional Edition for $39.99 once off.
 Free updates and support included forever.

 = I've installed the plugin, now what? =
 Once installed and activated, a link should appear in your left navigation panel within your WP-ADMIN section.
 Click on the "WP Google Maps" link and follow the on screen instructions.

 = How do I put a Google map on my page/post? =
 In order to show your custom Google map on your page or post, simply copy the shortcode supplied and paste it into your page or post.
 WP Google Maps will automatically configure the map to the settings you selected in the map edit page.

+= How do I add a map widget to my widget area? =
+To add your map to your widgets area, simply go to Appearance->Widgets and drag the "WP Google Maps" Map Widget to your sidebar.
+You then edit the map widget to reflect the correct map.

 = I want to use this but I dont have WordPress =
 Try [Nifty Maps](http://www.niftymaps.co) - Comprehensive Map Builder for all websites